apes-suite/musubi/paper.md

 which can be used on a range for stencil configurations (discrete velocity directions).
 It is also possible to consider the transport of particles and passive scalars in the flow.
+Musubi has a minimal set of dependencies and has been deployed on a wide range of supercomputing infrastructure ranging from IBM's BlueGene systems to NEC's SX vector systems [@Qi:2016].
+The user interface is realized via the Lua [@Ierusalimschy:2016] scripting language, which is used to configure the simulation setups and allows for great flexibility in the setup definition.

 # Acknowlegements